-I introduced my students to the topic of good research practice when I used the cards in a course for bachelor students of electronic engineering in 2019.
+research practice when I used the cards in a course for bachelor students of electronic engineering in 2019.
 They didn't know anything about responsible research at first.
 But they immediately understood the connection by looking at our knowledge-based society.
 I showed them how they themselves rely on the results of research in many ways, both in everyday life as well as in their studies; they realised that we as a society have to demand that the research community follow certain principles that guarantee reliable research results.

-As a cornerstone of the Path2Integrity learning card programme, students "[...] learn how to conduct a dialogue on the rejection or acceptance of norms in research integrity"1; in other words, they learn how to argue in favour of practices and principles that ensure good, reliable research results.
-To support them in this process, you can adapt the learning cards to your and your students' cultural and religious backgrounds.
-The following chapters show you how to foster your students' understanding of good research practice and its importance to society by using the Path2Integrity learning cards from the S-series.
+As a cornerstone of the P2ILC programme, students "learn how to conduct a dialogue on the rejection or acceptance of norms in research integrity"; in other words, they learn how to argue in favour of practices and principles that ensure good, reliable research results.
+To support them in this process, you can adapt the learning cards to your and your students' ethnic, cultural and religious backgrounds.
+The following chapters show you how to foster your students' understanding of good research practice and its importance to society by using the P2ILC from the S-series.
 If you are interested in material prepared for graduates or post-graduates, switch to the handbook for the M-series for disciplinary settings or the Y-series for interdisciplinary settings.